#1 Home Improvement Retailer

 Can I just put seeds in the ground?

-Follow the instructions on your seed envelope.
+Follow the directions on your seed envelope.
 It'll tell you when to start them indoors and when to plant them outside.
-Generally, you'll add several seeds per planting hole, then push them down with your finger.
-Mark where you buried the seeds with a twig, wooden craft stick, or flag so you don't think they're weeds later.
+Generally, you'll add several seeds per planting hole, then press them into the soil at the correct depth.
+Mark where you buried the seeds with a flag, twig, or toothpick so you don't mistake them for weeds later.

 Should I use peat moss starters or coir starters?